+- turnover

+reflecting the

+share of revenue

+from green

+activities of

+investee

+companies

+- capital

+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

+companies, e.g.

+for a transition to a

+green economy

+- operational

+expenditure

+(OpEx) reflecting

+green operational

-from areen activities of investee companies
+activities of

-capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to operational expenditure (OpEx) reflecting green operational activities of investee companies.
+investee

+companies.